1.0 Introduction

 Click BACK TO SERVICES to navigate back.

-Services by Type: Displays a list of services categorized by type, along with the total count for each type and their color-coded PQC readiness status.
+Services by Type: This section displays a list of services categorized by type, along with the total count for each type and their color-coded PQC readiness status.

 Select your Azure connection from the CLOUD section of the connection switcher drop down to view its associated PQC data.
 The dashboard will then display the consolidated PQC readiness information for the selected connection.